FelixOnline/v2/content/articles/2017-1-20-dont-let-the-monday-blues-get-to-you.md

 Although the idea of Blue Monday may not be a reality, January is a tough month for many of us, especially at Imperial.
 January exams, coursework deadlines and leaving home confort for student digs gets the best of us down, but that doesn’t mean that we are all suddenly depressed.

 Depression is a mental illness that should not be confused with sadness.
-Feeling sad or stressed in the face of January’s challenges is not unusual or unhealthy, as long as we continue to prioritise self\-care and the good things in life.
+Feeling sad or stressed in the face of January’s challenges is not unusual or unhealthy, as long as we continue to prioritise self-care and the good things in life.
 If you are feeling the January blues treat yourself to a hot bath, a good movie or some time with friends.
 Revision is important but taking breaks is better for your health and your learning.
 And if you feel like you’re taking January in your stride, don’t doubt yourself or feel guilty – just because it is January doesn’t mean you have to feel sad.